 Many DIYers think, if they do a light coat, or if the temperature will dry the paint quickly it doesn’t really matter.
 Doors are set vertically against something, painted and gravity does what it is best at.
-Paint drips and dries unevenly.
+The paint drips and dries unevenly.

 Unless you are using chalk paint which doesn’t require a primer, make sure that you prime your cabinets well before painting.
 Kitchen cabinet painting is a major undertaking and not one I would want to have to do twice because of paint peeling.
 Use a good, primer such as Cover Stain.